rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/VirtualMachineSummary.md

   - Supported in v5.0+
 - vmwareToolsInstalled: System.Boolean
   - Required.
 Supported in v5.0+
-- advancedSummary: AdvancedVirtualMachineSummary
-  - Supported in v7.0+
 - instanceUuid: System.String
   - Supported in v8.0+
 - snappable: CdmWorkload
   -
 - snapshotConsistencyMandate: VirtualMachineSummarySnapshotConsistencyMandate
   -
+- agentStatus: CdmAgentStatus
+  - Supported in v5.0+
+  The status of the Rubrik Backup Service agent for virtual machines.
+- cloudInstantiationSpec: CloudInstantiationSpec
+  - Supported in v5.0+
+  Cloud instantiation specification for the selected virtual machine.
+- advancedSummary: AdvancedVirtualMachineSummary
+  - Supported in v7.0+